 If you plan to build a Network-attached Storage (NAS), a new computer, or upgrade your system’s hard drive (HDD), it is crucial to understand the differences between 5400 and 7200 RPM hard drives.

 The hard drive’s performance is measured by the speed the data can transfer from the platters storing the bits to the computer (known as data throughput).
 Usually, the higher the density of the platters and revolutions per minute translates into higher performance.
 However, it doesn’t mean you should ignore a storage drive spinning a lower RPM.

 5400 RPM vs. 7200 RPM

-Choosing a hard drive
+Choosing hard drive

-As for capacity and the brand that you should get, it’s totally up your preference and what you’re trying to accomplish.
-However, a few popular brands include Seagate and Western Digital, and each brand offers different hard drives for each situation.
+As for capacity and the brand you should get, it is up to your preference and what you are trying to accomplish.
+However, among the popular brands, you can find “Western Digital” and “Seagate,” and each brand offer different hard drives for each situation.

 For instance, if you want to add more storage or you are trying to build a new system, you may go for one of these hard drives: